What is TRADJENTA?

 - Inflammation of the pancreas (pancreatitis).

-- Low blood sugar (hypoglycemia), especially if you take TRADJENTA with another medicine that can cause low blood sugar.
-Signs and symptoms of low blood sugar may include headache, drowsiness, weakness, dizziness, confusion, irritability, hunger, fast heartbeat, sweating, or feeling jittery.
+- If you take TRADJENTA with another medicine that can cause low blood sugar, such as a sulfonylurea or insulin, your risk of getting low blood sugar is higher.
+The dose of your sulfonylurea medicine or insulin may need to be lowered while you take TRADJENTA.
+Signs and symptoms of low blood sugar may include headache, drowsiness, weakness, dizziness, confusion, irritability, fast heartbeat, sweating, shaking, or feeling jittery.

-- Allergic (hypersensitivity) reactions can happen after your first dose or up to 3 months after starting TRADJENTA.
+- Allergic (hypersensitivity) reactions have happened in people who are taking TRADJENTA.
 Symptoms may include swelling of your face, lips, throat, and other areas on your skin; difficulty with swallowing or breathing; raised, red areas on your skin (hives); skin rash, itching, flaking, or peeling.

 - Joint pain.
 Some people who take medicines called dipeptidyl peptidase-4 (DPP-4) inhibitors like TRADJENTA, may develop joint pain that can be severe.
 Call your doctor if you have severe joint pain.